-Prior to harvesting your eggs to be frozen, Dr. Gago may suggest several testing procedures to ensure your eggs are healthy.
+Prior to harvesting your eggs to be frozen, Dr. Gago may suggest different tests to ensure your eggs are healthy.
 These tests can include ovarian reserve testing, where she learns more about the quantity and quality of your eggs.

-You can also expect to undergo screenings for infectious diseases, such as hepatitis B, prior to egg harvesting to prevent pregnancy complications in the future.
+You can also expect to undergo screenings for infectious diseases, such as hepatitis B,prior to egg harvesting your egg retrieval to prevent pregnancy complications in the future.